Zen-Yee/Zenlogue-blogwebsite/README.md

 ### [Week 1] – 15-21/06/2025
 - Created basic project folder structure with `/views` (stores dynamic templete) and `/public` (Stores resource used across website).
 - Created basic layout for the blog website, include navigation bar, blog post container, side bar and footer.
-Also added an About Me page.
+- Added aboutMe.ejs in folder `/views`.

+### [Week 2] – 22-28/06/2025
+- Added posts.json file to stores post data.
+JSON file is use as storage because no database as no databse is hosted for this project.
-- Pending to create post.json to stores post data and update index.js to pull data dynamically.
+- Updated index.js file to pull data dynamically.

+### [Week 3] – 29-5/07/2025

 ## Author
 **Zen Yee**
 GitHub: [@Zen Yee](https://github.com/Zen-Yee)
-Beginner web developer exploring full-stack technologies.
+Software developer striking to explore more full-stack technologies.